utah-cs4470-sp25/class/hw12/README.md

 Assignment 12: ASM Control Flow
 ===============================

-Generate assembly for JPL functions and let bindings.
+Generate assembly for JPL ifs, loops, and array indexing.
+Add support for the built-in variables `args` and `argnum`.

 Except for half the fuzzer tests, nothing in this assignment depends on user-defined JPL functions.